-The ISB Cancer Genomics Cloud (ISB-CGC) is one of three National Cancer Institute (NCI) Cloud Resources tasked with bringing cancer data and computation power together through cloud platforms.
+The ISB Cancer Gateway in the Cloud (ISB-CGC) is one of three National Cancer Institute (NCI) Cloud Resources tasked with bringing cancer data and computation power together through cloud platforms.
 Since its inception as an NCI Cancer Genomics Cloud Pilot, it was led by former lab member Dr. Sheila Reynolds.
 Currently, it is directed by our lab member Bill Longabaugh.

 The ISB-CGC is a collaboration between the Institute for Systems Biology (ISB) and General Dynamics Information Technology Inc. (GDIT).
 Since starting in 2014 as part of NCI’s Cloud Pilot initiative, ISB-CGC has provided access to increasing amounts of cancer data in the cloud.